OHDSI/JCdmBuilder/README.md

 * This builder supports the following ETLs:
   * Healthcare Cost and Utilization Project (HCUP) - Nationwide Inpatient Sample (NIS) to CDM version 4
   * Healthcare Cost and Utilization Project (HCUP) - Nationwide Inpatient Sample (NIS) to CDM version 5
+* You can also load data in CDM format from CSV files into the database
 * Creating the database structure and indices for CDM versions 4 or 5
 * Loading the vocabulary from files into the database
-* Load data in CDM format from CSV files into the database
 * Automatically creating condition and drug eras
 * Supports SQL Server, Oracle and PostgreSQL
+* Command line interface for automated execution

 Screenshot
 ===========